rOpenGov/sorvi/vignettes/sorvi_tutorial.md

 ## <a name="hetu"></a>Personal identification number (HETU)

-**Extract information from a Finnish personal identification number:**
+**Extracting information from a Finnish personal identification number**

 ```r